Abhijithhhhkkkk/odin-recipes-/README.md

 # odin-recipes-
-project include creating an basic Recipes website skills-html
+The project is a simple recipe website created using basic webdevelopment concepts.skills used-html